gregorwolf/SAP-NPM-API-collection/apis/ux-application-modeler-bas-ext/README.md

 The **SAP Fiori Tools - Page Map** provides a visual representation of the application's pages, navigations, and the service entities that it uses.
 The developer can add new navigations and pages, delete pages, and navigate to corresponding editing tools.

-The Page Map extension reads and updates the `app.json` file containing the navigation and pages information in a compact and technology independent notation.
+The Page Map extension reads and updates the `app.json` file containing the navigation and pages information in a compact and technology-independent notation.
 The file also serves as a simple text-based interface.
-It is generated on demand and can be accessed from the application modeler tree view from SAP Fiori sidebar view by selecting the `Show Source Code` option from the `Map` node's right-click context menu.
-The application descriptor (`webapp/manifest.json`) of the application will be updated automatically when the `app.json` is saved, and changes to the `webapp/manifest.json` will be converted to `app.json`.
-The `app.json` is virtual and will not be written to the project folder.
+It is generated on demand and can be accessed from the application modeler tree view from the SAP Fiori sidebar view.
+Then, select the `Show Source Code` option from the `Map` node's right-click context menu.
+The application descriptor (`webapp/manifest.json`) of the application is updated automatically when the `app.json` is saved, and changes to the `webapp/manifest.json` are converted to `app.json`.
+The `app.json` file is virtual and is not written to the project folder.

 #### Supported Templates of SAP Fiori Elements